 cmsBool cmsIsCLUT(cmsHPROFILE hProfile, cmsUInt32Number Intent, cmsUInt32Number UsedDirection);

 Returns whatever a CLUT is present in the profile for the given intent and direction.

-Intent: A cmsUInt32Number holding the intent code, as described in Intents
+hProfile: Handle to a profile object Intent: A cmsUInt32Number holding the intent code, as described in Intents section.

 Direction: any of following values: